Some people prefer unpasteurized — or raw — milk and milk products, believing they offer more nutrients, cause fewer allergies and promote health.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Yet the Centers for Disease Control and Prevention reports that unpasteurized milk is 150 times more likely to cause foodborne illness than pasteurized milk — and 13 times more likely to lead to hospitalization.
+Yet the Centers for Disease Control and Prevention reports that unpasteurized milk is more likely than pasteurized milk to cause foodborne illness that can lead to hospitalization.

 “A little processing goes a long way in preventing the illnesses associated with raw milk,” says Erin Rossi, RD, LD.
 “Pasteurizing milk — heating it to 161 degrees for just 20 seconds — kills any and all bacteria.”